purvjeja/web-Lab-7th-Sem/README.md

   d.
 Search for a word in states that ends in a.
 Store this word in element 3 of the list.<br />

 10. Write a PHP program to sort the student records which are stored in the database using selection sort.

+## Note
+- For 10th Program, Import Program10.sql file in mysql after creating database, then make sure about the database connections in php files and then execute, then program will run Successfully.